Yassin-Younis/hopper-agent/README.md

 *   Better handling of dynamic waits and asynchronous UI updates.
 *   UI for easier bug report submission and result viewing.

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to open issues or submit pull requests.

-## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or add one if missing).